The Squad (Irish Republican Army unit): Members

 When the Squad was formed, it came directly under the control of the Director of Intelligence or his deputy and under no other authority.
 The Squad was commanded by Mick McDonnell.

 The original "Twelve Apostles" were Mick McDonnell, Tom Keogh, Paddy McCrea, Jimmy Slattery, Paddy Daly, Joe Leonard, Ben Barrett, Vincent Byrne, Sean Doyle, Paddy Griffin, Eddie Byrne, Mick Reilly and Jimmy Conroy.
 After some time The Squad was strengthened by the following members: Ben Byrne, Frank Bolster, Mick Keogh, Mick Kennedy, Bill Stapleton and Jeremiah "Sam" Robinson.
 Owen Cullen (a member of 2nd Battalion) was driver for a short time, and Paddy Kelly of County Clare for a short time.
 They were employed full-time and received a weekly wage.

 Sometimes, as occasion demanded, the Squad was strengthened by members of the IRA Intelligence Staff, the Active Service Unit, munition workers and members of the Dublin Brigade, Tipperary Flying Column men, Dan Breen, Séumas Robinson, Seán Treacy and Seán Hogan, and also Mick Brennan and Michael Prendergast of County Clare.

 The IRA Intelligence Staff consisted of the Director of Intelligence Michael Collins, the Deputy Director of Intelligence Liam Tobin, the Second Deputy Director of Intelligence Tom Cullen, the Third Director of Intelligence Frank Thornton, and members Joe Dolan, Frank Saurin, Ned Kelleher, Joe Guilfoyle, Paddy Caldwell, Paddy Kennedy, Charlie Dalton, Dan McDonnell and Charlie Byrne.
 The munitions workers included Mat Furlong, Sean Sullivan, Gay McGrath, Martin O'Kelly, Tom Younge and Chris Reilly.

 Other members included Mick Love, Gearoid O'Sullivan, Patrick Caldwell, Charlie Dalton, Mick O'Reilly, Vincent Byrne, Sean Healy, James Ronan, Tom Keogh, Tom Cullen, Paddy Lawson, John Dunne and Johnny Wilson, James Heery.
 Seán Lemass and Stephen Behan (the father of Irish writers Brendan and Dominic Behan) have also been listed as members of the Apostles.
 There is no hard evidence to support the inclusion of many of the names, but those who subsequently served in the Irish Army have their active service recorded in their service records held in the Military Archives Department in Cathal Brugha Barracks, Rathmines.

-Andy Cooney is also reported to have been associated with the Squad.
+Andy Cooney is reported to have been associated with the Squad.
 Stephen Behan's involvement was first made public in 1962, when the BBC broadcast an episode of This Is Your Life dedicated to Behan.
 During the broadcast, remaining members of the Squad joined Behan on the set of the show.

 Assassinations

-On 30 July 1919, the first assassination authorised by Michael Collins was carried out when Detective Sergeant "the Dog" Smith was shot near Drumcondra, Dublin.
+On 30 July 1919, the first assassination authorised by Michael Collins was carried out, when Detective Sergeant "the Dog" Smith was shot near Drumcondra, Dublin.
 The Squad continued to target plainclothes police, members of the G Division of the Dublin Metropolitan Police, and—occasionally—problematic civil servants.
 Organisationally it operated as a subsection of Collins's Intelligence Headquarters.
-Two of the executions by the Squad were the killing on 21 January 1920 of RIC Inspector William Redmond of the G Division and on 2 March 1920 of a British double agent John Charles Byrnes.
+Two of the executions by the Squad were the killing on 21 January 1920 of RIC Inspector William Redmond of the G Division and on 2 March 1920 of a British double agent, John Charles Byrnes.